 The change in insulation strength between the turns affects the capacitive component of the stator line current.
 Resulting changes in wave shapes of the applied voltage have been studied with respect to both the distance of inter-turn faults from line end and reduction in the insulation strength, and hence in the insulation resistance value.

 Studies have been conducted by using computer simulation and validated by experiments.
 There is ample evidence that an impending and progressing inter-turn fault can be identified in adjustable speed drives driven by frequency converters by studying line-end coil-voltage waveforms.

-Expression of Concern: The publisher of the Engineering Computations is issuing an Expression of Concern for the following article Venugopal, G., Gopalakrishnan, V. and Rajkumar, S.P.
-(2019), “Identification of inter-turn insulation faults in induction motor”, published in Engineering Computations, Vol. 37 No. 2, pp. 546-565, to inform readers that credible concerns have been raised regarding the authorship and originality of this paper.
-An investigation is ongoing and is currently unresolved.
-Further information will be provided by Engineering Computations as it becomes available.
+Retraction notice: The publishers of Engineering Computations wish to retract the article Venugopal, G., Gopalakrishnan, V. and Rajkumar, S.P.
+(2019), “Identification of inter-turn insulation faults in induction motor”, published in Engineering Computations, Vol. 37 No. 2, pp. 546-565.

 Venugopal, G., Gopalakrishnan, V. and Rajkumar, S.P.
 (2019), "Identification of inter-turn insulation faults in induction motor", Engineering Computations, Vol. 37 No. 2, pp. 546-565. https://doi.org/10.1108/EC-08-2018-0361

 Copyright © 2019, Emerald Publishing Limited